internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 npm i react-hook-form zod @hookform/resolvers
 ```

-At the top of the file, under the imports, we create a type for the input:
+At the top of `OneTimePasswordForm.tsx`, under the imports, we create a type for the input:

 ```typescript
 type OtpFormInputs = {